Kitchen Divas

 Corn muffins are the perfect snack or side dish.
 My son even makes small sandwiches with them for work or when looking for a quick bite to eat.
 He loves these homemade corn muffins (especially when I make him jalapeno corn muffins!) and wished I could make them into a loaf!

-If you love easy muffin recipes like this, you need to check out Air Fryer Blueberry Muffins, and Coffee Doughnut Muffins.
+If you love easy muffin recipes like this, you need to check out Air Fryer Blueberry Muffins, Coffee Doughnut Muffins or our German Pancake Muffins

-These corn muffins pair very well with Tater Tot Breakfast Bake, and Loaded Egg Casserole.
+These bacon cheese corn muffins, or corn bacon muffins as my grandson calls them, pair very well with Tater Tot Breakfast Bake, and Loaded Egg Casserole.
 I like these together for brunch or a special occasion breakfast.

 Why You Will Love This Recipe